cacama-valvata/Juno/dev/vision-n-scope/4-evaluation.md

 - The environment is reachable through a network (gated by a Wireguard VPN), which requires setting up virtual networks.
 This will be measured by pinging the virtual machine via an external machine.
 - The hypervisor is deployable on x86 processors with VT-x support.
 This will be measured by attempting to deploy a single, lightweight VM after the hypervisor has been installed on x86 processors with VT-x support (which the development team has at least one of).
 The VM should be successfully deploy and run.
 - The hypervisor can support the most common business and pentesting OS's as VMs.
 This will be measured by deploying a Windows VM, an Ubuntu VM, and a Kali VM, and checking for generic usability, such as opening a text editor and writing some text.
 - The program can receive and save player-specific or game-specific settings, and these settings are meaningfully implemented on the deployed environment.
-This will be tested by choosing an arbitrary vulnerability on both Windows and Linux, having the server deploy an environment with that vulnerability present, and then using Metasploit or a similar tool to test its exploitability on the system.
+This will be tested by choosing an arbitrary vulnerability on both Windows and Linux, having the server deploy an environment with that vulnerability present, and then using AtomicRedTeam or a similar tool to test its exploitability on the system.

 ## Reach Goals